Alyssasorensen/datasci_4_web_viz/README.md

 # datasci_4_web_viz
-HHA 507 Homework Assignment 4
+## HHA 507 Homework Assignment 4
+Markdown reflections for each part are within the .py files